AlenLjeljak/IT-Support/README.md

 Hello and welcome to my project!

-In this project, I will be demonstrating practical skills relevant to a IT support / Helpdesk role.
+In this project, I will be demonstrating practical skills relevant to an IT support / Helpdesk role.

 The project will feature a knowledge base of typical IT Support issues that users face in real-world environments.